smartcloudsol/gatey/readme.txt

 == Changelog ==

+= 1.4.0 =
+**Live form-builder in Gutenberg** – Sign-Up and Edit-Account screens are now edited directly in the block editor.
+Drag fields, Rows, Stacks and any other core layout blocks, and see your changes instantly.
+Field order, labels, visibility and full page layout are all controlled in one place—no more sidebar lists.

 = 1.3.6 =
 The reCAPTCHA provider is now enqueued inside the Gutenberg editor whenever a Site Key is set, so the Authenticator block renders correctly during editing.